ieeebitmesra/IEEE-Megaproject/student_store/README.md

 <img src="assets/Icons/10.png" width="5000" height="400">

 1. Make sure Flutter is installed in your system.
-2. Install Anroid in your system.
+2. Install Android in your system.
 3. In the event you want to understand the installation process in detail [Youtube](https://www.youtube.com/watch?v=x0uinJvhNxI&t=5071s) will be very helpful
 4. For Windows 41:32 and for Linux/iOS 18:34.
 5. Open the repository in Android Studio.